casszhao/cass/index.md

 ## Recent Publications

 Zhao, Z., N. Aletras (2023).
 Incorporating Attribution Importance for Improving Faithfulness Metrics.
 The 61st Annual Meeting of the Association for Computational Linguistics.
-ACL2023. [paper](https://aclanthology.org/2023.acl-long.261/)
+ACL2023 oral presentation. [paper](https://aclanthology.org/2023.acl-long.261/)

 Zhao, Z., G. Chrysostomou, K. Bontcheva and N. Aletras (2022).
 On the Impact of Temporal Concept Drift on Model Explanations.
 In Findings of the Association for Computational Linguistics: EMNLP 2022. [paper](https://aclanthology.org/2022.findings-emnlp.298/)